 2. Cloud Solutions are Very Similar

 Far too many businesses believe that cloud hosting and storage solutions are similar to each other.
 It could not be further from the truth.
-As you can see here, the best cloud hosting solutions offer an incredible amount of features for the money, which differentiate them from some of the less reputable service providers.
+The best cloud hosting solutions offer an incredible amount of features for the money, which differentiate them from some of the less reputable service providers.

 3. Data is Always Safe on the Cloud